-The Federal Financial Management Improvement Act of 1996 (FFMIA) requires each agency to implement and maintain systems that comply substantially with: (i) Federal financial management system requirements, (ii) applicable Federal accounting standards, and (iii) the U.S. Government standard general ledger at the transaction level.
+The Federal Financial Management Improvement Act of 1996 (FFMIA) requires each agency to implement and maintain systems that comply substantially with: (i) Federal financial management system applicable Federal requirements. (ii) accounting standards, and (iii) the U.S. Government standard general ledger at the transaction level.
 The FFMIA requires the Chairman to determine whether the agency's financial management systems comply with the FFMIA and to develop remediation plans for systems that do not comply.
-Our review of the Commission's financial management system in FY 2010 demonstrated that we fully comply with this act.
+Our review of the Commission's financial management system in FY 2011 demonstrated that we fully comply with this act.

-FY 2010 Improvement Act Results
+FY 2011 Improvement Act Results

-As of September 30, 2010, the Commission evaluated its financial management system to determine if it complied with applicable federal requirements and accounting standards required by the Improvement Act.
-We found that the Commission's financial management system was in substantial compliance with the federal financial management system requirements, applicable Federal accounting standards and the U.S. standard general ledger at the transaction level.
+As of September 30, 2011, the Commission evaluated its financial management system to determine if it complied with applicable federal requirements and accounting standards required by the Improvement Act.
+We found that the Commission's financial management system was in substantial compliance with the federal financial management svstem requirements, applicable Federal accounting standards and the U.S. standard general ledger at the transaction level.
 In making this determination, we undertook financial reporting tests of the system and reviewed entries at the transaction level, and determined compliance with Federal requirements and accounting standards required by the Improvement Act.

 Prompt Payment.
 The Prompt Payment Act requires Federal agencies to make timely payments to vendors for supplies and services, to pay interest penalties when payments are made after the due date, and to take cash discounts when they are economically justified.
-As of September 30, 2010, the Commission made 90% of its payments, that were subject to the Prompt Payment Act, on-time.
-The Commission incurred \$9,811.51 in interest penalties in FY 2010, which was an increase compared to the FY 2009 amount of \$3,864.
-The agency made 98.4% of its vendor payments electronically in FY 2010.
+As of September 30, 2011, the Commission made 100% of its payments, that were subject to the Prompt Payment Act, on-time.
+The Commission incurred \$0.00 in interest penalties in FY 2011, which was a decrease compared to the FY 2010 amount of \$9,812.
+The agency made 100% of its vendor payments electronically in FY 2011.
 Debt Collection.
 The Debt Collection Improvement Act of 1996 was enacted to enhance the ability of the Federal Government to service and collect debts.
-The agency goal is to maintain the delinquent debt owed to the Commission at year-end at less than two percent of its current annual billings.
-As of September 30, 2010, delinquent debt was \$0.5 million, which is approximately .002 percent of its current annual billings.
-The Commission continues to aggressively pursue the collection of delinquent debt and continues to meet the requirement that all eligible delinquent debt over 180 days is referred to the U.S. Treasury for collection.
+The agency goal is to maintain the delinguent debt owed to the Commission at year-end at less than two percent of its current annual billings.
+As of September 30, 2011, delinquent debt was \$0.6 million, which were approximately two-tenths of a percent of its current annual billings.
+The Commission continues to aggressively pursue the collection of delinquent debt and continues to meet the requirement that all eligible delinguent debt over 180 days is referred to the U.S. Treasury for collection.